Mean-Field Control based Approximation of Multi-Agent Reinforcement Learning in Presence of a Non-decomposable Shared

 \section{Introduction}

 Adaptive decision-making by a large number of cooperative autonomous entities in the presence of a changing environment is a frequently appearing theme in many areas of modern human endeavor such as transportation, telecommunications, and internet networks.
 For example, consider the ride-hailing service provided by a large fleet of vehicles.
-Not only those vehicles are needed to be strategically placed to allow the maximum number of passengers to be served but such a formidable task needs to be performed even in the presence of spatio-temporal variation of the passenger demand.
+Not only those vehicles are needed to be strategically placed to allow the maximum number of passengers to be served but such a formidable task needs to be performed even in the presence of spatio-temporal variation of passenger demand.
 In this and many other similar scenarios, the central question is how a large number of agents can learn to cooperatively achieve a desired target.
 The framework of cooperative multi-agent reinforcement learning (MARL) has been developed to answer such questions.
 However, in comparison to the single-agent learning framework, the task of cooperative MARL is significantly more challenging since as the number of agents increases, the size of the joint state space increases exponentially.

 Several heuristic approaches have been designed to circumvent the aforementioned \textit{curse of dimensionality}.
 Based on how the agents are trained, these approaches can be primarily classified into two categories.
 In Independent Q Learning (IQL) \citep{tan1993multi}, the agents are trained independently.
-In contrast, centralised training with decentralised execution (CTDE) based methods \citep{rashid2018qmix} train the agents in a centralised fashion.
+In contrast, centralized training with decentralized execution (CTDE) based methods \citep{rashid2018qmix} train the agents in a centralized fashion.
 Both approaches avoid the problem of state-space explosion by restricting the policies of each agent to depend only on its local state.
-Despite having empirical success, none of the above approaches can be shown to have optimality guarantee.
+Despite having empirical success, none of the above approaches can be shown to have an optimality guarantee.
 Another approach that has recently emerged as an excellent approximation tool for cooperative MARL with theoretical optimality guarantee is called mean-field control (MFC).
-It works on the premise that in an infinite collection of homogeneous and exchangeable agents, the behaviour of an arbitrarily chosen representative accurately reflects the behaviour of the entire population.
+It works on the premise that in an infinite collection of homogeneous and exchangeable agents, the behavior of an arbitrarily chosen representative accurately reflects the behavior of the entire population.